Ratarca/KKS/README.md

 # Kernels kaggle solution - KKS :duck:

-We'll put all links about machine learning case for kaggle and other projects.
+We'll put all machine learning cases for kaggle in this repository baby!

 CLASSIFICATION CASE |
 ------------ |